Holberton batted .167 with seven RBIs over the final 15 games of the regular season.

 It was a comment lost in transcription as game stories looked ahead to the postseason instead of focusing on a glorified exhibition game.
 As it turns out, Fox’s crystal ball may provide for a second career later in life.

 Holberton is batting .381 with 17 RBIs in 13 postseason games, including a 0-7 effort in the 18-inning ACC Tournament contest against N.C.
 State.
-The Charlotte, N.C. product has nine multi-hit games during that stretch and has bumped his average up to .417 with a team-high nine RBIs during the NCAA Tournament.
+The Charlotte, N.C. product has nine multi-hit games during that stretch and has bumped his average up to .417 with nine RBIs during the NCAA Tournament.

 “Holbie’s always been really streaky in his career,” Fox said on Wednesday.